-We currently have a commitment to drill one exploration well in Mauritania and a \$200.2 million FPSO Contract Liability related to the deferred sale of the Greater Tortue FPSO.
+We currently have a commitment to drill three development wells and one exploration well in Equatorial Guinea.
+In Mauritania and Senegal, we have a \$200.2 million FPSO Contract Liability related to the deferred sale of the Greater Tortue FPSO.